Oxsomi/core3/docs/graphics_api.md

 ### Properties

-- application: The name and version of the application.
+- readonly application: The name and version of the application.
-- api: Which api is ran by the runtime: Vulkan, DirectX12, Metal3 or WebGPU.
+- readonly api: Which api is ran by the runtime: Vulkan, DirectX12, Metal3 or WebGPU.
-- apiVersion: What version of the graphics api is being ran (e.g. Vulkan 1.2, DirectX 12_2, Metal 3, etc.).
+- readonly apiVersion: What version of the graphics api is being ran (e.g. Vulkan 1.2, DirectX 12_2, Metal 3, etc.).

 ### (Member) Functions